prabhasapkota/Data-Analytics-Capstone/README.md

 3. https://www.kaggle.com/datasets/unitednations/global-food-agriculture-statistics?select=fao_data_production_indices_data.csv

 # Data Cleaning
-The three datasets i.e. Population indices, land and fertilizer had missing values in critical fields such year and value.
-I used the \verb|dropna()| method in pandas to remove rows with missing data.
+Data cleaning is a crucial step before any analysis.
+Three datasets i.e. Population indices, land and fertilizer had missing values in critical fields such year and value.
+I used the dropna() method in pandas to remove rows of missing data.
 The value field is numerical and central to analysis for these three datasets, while year is essential for any temporal trends.
-Including rows with missing data in these fields could lead to incomplete or misleading analysis, so it’s safer to exclude them, which has been identified and removed by running Python script within VsCode.
+The missing data could result in incomplete or misleading analysis, so it’s better to exclude them.
+The python script in vscode was used to find and remove the missing values.
 In addition to this, the year column is  set to an integer format across all datasets.
-Python script was ran to check for duplicate.
-Duplicates was found only for production datasets which was dropped.
-After handling the missing values, checking integer format and identifying and dropping duplicates, the  cleaned datasets has been saved separately as you can see in GitHub repository \url{https://github.com/prabhasapkota/Data-Analytics-Capstone}.
+The python script were ran to check for duplicates which were found only for production datasets and then dropped.
+After handling the missing values, checking integer format and identifying and dropping duplicates, the  cleaned datasets has been saved separately as you can see in github repository {https://github.com/prabhasapkota/Data-Analytics-Capstone}.
 ![alt text](images/Production_indices.png)
 ![alt text](images/land_data.png)
 ![alt text](images/fertilizers_data.png)